• Skip to primary navigation

 For Serving

-• Toppings of choice, such as lettuce, tomatoes, avocado, and olives
+• Toppings of choice, such as lettuce, tomatoes, vegan cheese, and/or guacamole (Note 2).

 US Customary - Metric